 What else should I look for when buying a ductless heating and cooling system?

-If you?ve decided that you want to purchase, learn how to hire a contractor and get an ENERGY STAR Quality Installation.
-Remember, even though ENERGY STAR qualified products can be more expensive to purchase up front, the cost difference will be paid back through lower energy bills.
+If you've decided that you want to purchase, learn how to hire a contractor and get an ENERGY STAR Quality Installation.
+Remember, even though ENERGY STAR certified products can be more expensive to purchase up front, the cost difference will be paid back through lower energy bills.

 The installation is relatively straight–forward; many contractors familiar with the technology find it easier to install than traditional heating and cooling systems.
 However, although this technology is widely used around the world, many contractors in the US are still unfamiliar with it.
 Be sure to search for a well–reputed contractor familiar with “ductless” or “mini–split” systems—the engineering terminology for mini–split heating and cooling.
 It may be useful to look for contractor that works in the commercial market as well as the residential market.